Restoring the Soil - Second edition

 Roland Bunch's second edition of Restoring the Soil explains how gm/ccs can double or triple smallholder farmers' basic grain yields, fix more nitrogen than any smallholder farmer will need, provide up to 80% protection against droughts, provide high-protein food for the farm family, produce dry-season fodder for animals, produce tons of firewood, and sequester more atmospheric carbon at less cost than any other process we know of.

 Part 1 of the book describes benefits and limitations of gm/ccs, common misconceptions, and common mistakes made in using them.
 It discusses how gm/ccs relate to soil improvement, tropical agriculture, and climate-smart practices.
 Part 2 leads the reader through a unique, incremental decision-making process for selecting which of 117 gm/cc systems have the most potential for success in their setting.
 Figure 12 shows a portion of one decision tree; each number is accompanied by commentary in the book.
 Figure 13 shows an example of a system.

-To order your own copy of Restoring the Soil, Second Edition, please visit the .
+To order your own copy of Restoring the Soil, Second Edition, please visit the ECHO bookstore website or Amazon.com.
 For questions about ordering, please contact ECHO at +1 (239) 543-3246.

 This is a great opportunity to learn from a world-renowned expert how to increase the health and resilience of soils around the world!

 I have read Roland's book several times and I believe that it is one best resources I have ever seen for farmers of any scale from smallholders to broadacre to rebuild soil, fertility and productivity at minimal cost.
 We really need to promote it.
 As a farmer I can state with great confidence that these systems work as I have used these types of green manures for decades and still do.